theupdateframework/python-tuf/docs/TUTORIAL.md

 # If the key length is unspecified, it defaults to 3072 bits.
 A length of less
 # than 2048 bits raises an exception.
 A password may be supplied as an
 # argument, otherwise a user prompt is presented.
+If an empty password
+# is entered, the private key is saved unencrypted.
 >>> generate_and_write_rsa_keypair("keystore/root_key2")
 Enter a password for the RSA key (/path/to/keystore/root_key2):
 Confirm: